mpv-player/mpv/DOCS/interface-changes.rst

       notifications were interleaved in bad ways (it could happen that a property notification delivered after an event contained a value that was valid only before the event happened).
+    - the playlist-pos and playlist-pos-1 properties now can return and accept -1, and are never unavailable.
+Out of range indexes are now accepted, but behave like writing -1.
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended